 Baby bath time: how often?

 A bath 2-3 times a week is enough to keep your baby clean.
-But if your baby really likes baths, you can bath baby once a day.
+But if your baby really likes baths, you can bath your baby once a day.
 Bathing more than this can dry out your baby’s skin.

 About 5-10 minutes is long enough for a baby bath.
 This is especially important if your baby has dry or sensitive skin.

-When to give your baby a bath
+When to bath babies

 If bathing relaxes your baby, you can use it as a way to settle your baby in the evening.
 Some babies sleep longer after an evening bath.

-Where to bath your baby
+Where to bath babies

 You can bath your baby in a baby bath until they’re too big to fit comfortably.
 Then it might be easier to bath your baby in the big bath.